chengyucatch/chingchuan-chen.github.com/_posts/2015-04-09-installation-of-spyder2-and-spyder3.md

 ---
 layout: post
-cTitle: installations of spyder2 and spyder3
+cTitle: Installations of spyder2 and spyder3
-title: "installations of spyder2 and spyder3"
+title: "Installations of spyder2 and spyder3"
 category: python
 tagline:
 tags: [python]